 BEHIND THE SCENES

-Now that you have decided to buy your home, what happens between now and the time you legally own the home?
+Now that you have decided to buy your home in Colorado, what happens between now and the time you legally own the home?
 A Title Company may handle the following items.
 NOTE: In different parts of the country, attorneys, lenders, escrow companies and other persons who are independent of title companies perform some or all of these functions.

 Title examiners search public records to determine who has owned any piece of property and these records may not reflect irregularities in the property.